 - Create tiles for a WMS using GeoWebCache.

-- Use best practices in multiscale map design to create a tiled basemap using TileMill.
+- Use best practices in multiscale map design to create a tiled basemap using QGISl.

 - Discuss hosting options for tiled maps.
-Unpack and upload your tiled map to your own web space (on PASS).
+Unpack and upload your tiled map to your own webspace (on AWS).

 - Read the Lesson 5 materials on this page.